Arjun-1111/restAPI/README.md

 ## This is a basic REST API USING NODE EXPRESS [TYPESCRIPT]

 ## THE CONFIG FOLDER IS NOT PRESENT CREATE A CONFIG FOLDER AND A DEFAULT.ts FILE TO ACCESS THE SENSITIVE INFORMATION LIKE DBurI AND PORT ETC..

+# This rest api is yet to deploy and in the process of implementing the swagger.